PRACTICAL POINTERS

 Until recently, exercise intolerance among patients with chronic heart failure (HF) was regarded as a warning symptom precluding any strenuous exercise.
 During the past decade it has become appreciated that this approach accelerates physical conditioning and may worsen HF symptom.
 Carefully designed endurance training programs can improve functional work capacity.
 Training benefits have been attributed to peripheral adaptations, including enhanced oxidative capacity of muscle and correction of endothelial dysfunction in the muscle vasculature.

-Concerns have been raised that training may worsen left ventricular dimensions and contractile function.
 This study investigated the incidence of a long-term ambulatory exercise program in patients with stable chronic HF on total peripheral resistance , LV diameter, and stroke volume.

 Conclusion: Exercise training was associated with reduction in peripheral resistance and a small improvement in stroke volume and a reduction in cardiomegaly.